aiverify-foundation/aiverify/aiverify-test-engine/README.md

 ## Installation

+> [!IMPORTANT]
+> Currently, aiverify-test-engine is in alpha release.
+To install the package, you should specify the version i.e. `pip install aiverify-test-engine==2.0.0a1`.

 Install `aiverify-test-engine` via pip.
 The following table list the available install options and the optional dependencies along with the additional functionality that is supported.

 | Installation Command | Description |